wbotelhos/blog/content/articles/graphql-with-absinthe-on-phoenix-query-and-dataloader.md

 end
 ```

 Here we have a Type representing the Book that will map the Book model.
-We call it an `object` and it exposes the model fields.
+We call it an `object` and it exposes the fields of the model.
 Since we said we have `verses`, we need to add the relation on model:

 ```elixir
 has_many :verses, App.Documents.Verse